PradipeYoggi/PradipeYoggi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a SaaS Business suite that helps businesses manage their marketing and online presence covering Social media management, SEO, advertising, online reputation, directory listings and email marketing.
+- 🔭 I’m currently working as a VP of Engineering on a SaaS Business suite that helps businesses manage their marketing and online presence covering Social media management, SEO, advertising, online reputation, directory listings and email marketing.
 I manage a group of amazing engineers, leads and managers.
 I love collaborating with them to create great solutions on an ongoing basis and I am quite proud of what we have built together.

 - 🌱 I’m currently learning Front End development, specifically ES6, Html/CSS, Bootstrap and ReactJs.
 My forte has been backend technologies for supporting high scale, high availability systems.